WenqingZong/crab_dbg/README.md

 # Crab Debugger (crab_dbg)
 This repo contains the Python equivalent of Rust's `dbg!()` macro debugging tool, which helps developers inspect variables and expressions during development.
 The `crab_dbg` function allows users to trace the values of variables, objects, lists, dictionaries, and other data structures in real-time without cluttering their codebase with multiple print statements.
+Essentially, this replaces Python's `print()` function altogether.

 ## Features
 - Easily print values of variables and expressions using `crab_dbg()` function, eliminating the need for multiple `print` statements
 - Supports primitive types (int, char, str, bool, etc.) along with basic and complex data structures (lists, arrays, NumPy arrays, PyTorch tensors, etc.)
-- Able to use custom repr support to show variable's value in a human-readable format if a class has a custom repr or str method
-- Allows you to redirect output to stderr or a custom file for debugging purposes
 - When `dbg()` is called, the output also includes the file name, line number, and other key info for context
 - Able to process multi-line arguments and recursively inspects user-defined classes and nested objects.